 Quiet stairways, narrow alleys, cobbled streets, and rustic houses are all in Montmartre, adding to this quirky neighborhood a beautiful atmosphere that has inspired artists, writers, and actors since the Belle Epoque.
 You can admire the houses spiraling around the Sacre-Coeur Basilica, the atmospheric cafes like Rues de Abbesses, Rue des Trois Freères and Rue des Martyrs.

 Clos Montmartre is the last remaining vineyard in Paris, and it is worth visiting and checking out the 27 different wine varieties available there.
 You can visit the St-Ouen market, or the art gallery of Place du Tertre, or the museums around the neighborhood.

 This magical basilica is designed after the Roman-Byzantinian style with its famous white exterior.
 You’ll feel like you’re going up to heaven, or a magical palace as you climb the 300 spiraling steps leading to the Basilica’s Dome, perched atop Montmarte.
-After that you’ll reach the most spectacular panoramas of Paris where you can see to up to 30 km on a clear day.
+After that, you’ll reach the most spectacular panoramas of Paris where you can see up to 30 km on a clear day.

 End the day with….

 The Moulin Rouge cabaret in Paris was built in 1889 and has been in the center of Montmartre for a very long time with over 600,000 visitors every year.
 The show at Moulin Rouge called Feerie will make your evening a dazzling one, as four scenes are presented by exotic dancers wearing feathers and sequin costumes and performing on moving staircases and swings.